MbyPhishing/Timeless-Jewel-Data/README.md

 ---

-## 🚀 Getting Started

-### Recommended Browser Settings

-For the best experience:
-- This app was built with standard resolution of **1920 x 1080** or **2560 x 1440**.
-- I also silly built it with the browser zoom level to **75%**.
-Maybe I'll fix this one day, maybe I won't.

----

 ## 🧭 How to Use

 ### 1. Select Jewel Socket.
-IMPORTANT TO SELECT THIS FIRST BEFORE CHANGING SEED/CONQUEROR. (will update later)
 1. Click on a jewel socket on the passive tree.
-   - If you can't reach a socket by clicking after the initial zoom, **refresh the page** and try again.
+   - If you can't reach a socket by clicking after the initial zoom, **click on reset selection button** (top of screen) and try again.
 2. If no data exists for the selected jewel socket using the inputted Seed and Conqueror, in the "Alternate Passive Summary" you'll see:

     ```